sanskrit/sanskrit.github.io/content/groups/dyuganga/projects/text/post-electronics-archive.md

 where copies of all texts relevant to Hindus are preserved
 in media which will persist for millennia.
 The archived material should be readable with minimal technology,
-to allow for regression technical abilities due to loss of knowledge, lack of materials, wars and such.
+to allow for regression technical abilities
+due to loss of knowledge, lack of materials, electricity and such.

 The archive and media used for preserving books should resist degradation and destruction due to factors such as